-Back then our car insurance was on a 6 month billing cycle, and every time it came, we had to finagle funds from the month to pay for it.
+Back then our car insurance was on a 6-month billing cycle, and every time it came, we had to finagle funds from the month to pay for it.
 It was never a surprise that the bill would come every 6 months, but we never prepared for it.

 The problem was that we knew when those expenses would be.
 Birthdays and Christmas don’t change here.
 Our insurance bill came every 6 months, like clockwork.
 But we neglected to prepare for them.

-How Much Should I Save Up?
+How Do I Start to Save Up?

 You could do differing amounts each week, but since Hubs is paid the same amount each week, I prefer to set aside the same amounts each week for simplicity.